Radha: Literary sources and symbolism

 However, the source of Jayadeva's heroine in his poem remains a puzzle of the Sanskrit literature.
 A possible explanation is Jayadeva's friendship with Nimbarkacharya, the first acharya to establish the worship of Radha-Krishna.
 Nimbarka, in accordance with the Sahitya Akademi's Encyclopaedia, more than any other acharyas gave Radha a place as a deity.

 Prior to Gita Govinda, Radha was also mentioned in text Gatha Saptasati which is a collection of 700 verses composed in Prakrit language by King Hāla.
 The text was written around first or second century AD.
 Gatha Saptasati mentioned Radha explicitly in its verse:

 Radha also appears in the Puranas namely the Padma Purana (as an avatar of Lakshmi), the Devi-Bhagavata Purana (as a form of Mahadevi), the Brahma Vaivarta Purana (as Radha-Krishna supreme deity), the Matsya Purana (as form of Devi), the Linga Purana (as form of Lakshmi), the Varaha Purana (as consort of Krishna), the Narada Purana (as goddess of love), the Skanda Purana and the Shiva Purana.
 The 15th and 16th century Krishnaite Bhakti poet-saints Vidyapati, Chandidas, Meera Bai, Surdas, Swami Haridas, as well as Narsinh Mehta (1350–1450), who preceded all of them, wrote about the romance of Krishna and Radha too.
-Thus, Chandidas in his Bengali-language Shri Krishna Kirtana, a poem of Bhakti, depicts Radha and Krishna as divine, but in human love.
+Chandidas in his Bengali-language Shri Krishna Kirtana, a poem of Bhakti, depicts Radha and Krishna as divine, but in human love.
 Though not named in the Bhagavata Purana, Visvanatha Chakravarti (c.
 1626–1708) interprets an unnamed favourite gopi in the scripture as Radha.
 She makes appearances in Venisamhara by Bhatta Narayana (c.
 800 CE), Dhvanyaloka by Anandavardhana (c.
 820–890 CE) and its commentary Dhvanyalokalocana by Abhinavagupta (c.
 950 – 1016 CE), Rajasekhara's (late ninth-early tenth century) Kāvyamīmāṃsā, Dashavatara-charita (1066 CE) by Kshemendra and Siddhahemasabdanusana by Hemachandra (c.
 1088–1172).
-In most of these, Radha is depicted as someone who is deeply in love with Krishna and is deeply saddened when Krishna leaves her.
-But, on contrary, Radha of the Rādhātantram is portrayed as audacious, sassy, confident, omniscient and divine personality who is in full control at all times.
+In most of these, Radha is depicted as someone who is deeply in love with Krishna and is grief stricken when Krishna leaves her.
+In contrast, Radha of the Rādhātantram is portrayed as audacious, confident, omniscient and divine personality who is in full control at all times.
 In Rādhātantram, Radha is not merely the consort but is treated as the independent goddess.
 Here, Krishna is portrayed as her disciple and Radha as his guru.

 Painting of Radha with Krishna, by M. V. Dhurandhar, 1915.